Guide to Counseling on Aging Careers

 Become a Geriatric Psychologist

-Geriatric psychologists are psychologists who specialize in the study of mental health issues in elderly patients, often those 65 and older.
+Geriatric psychologists are psychologists who specialize in the study of mental health issues in older adult patients, often those 65 and older.
 They can also counsel patients on the effects of aging.
 Geriatric psychologists are experts in issues such as dementia, Alzheimer’s disease, and Parkinson’s disease, and help patients with these conditions enact strategies to make life more livable.

 Geriatric psychologists will need an advanced degree, usually a PhD, in psychology (note that geriatric psychiatrists are a distinctly different category; as medical doctors, geriatric psychiatrists can prescribe medications).
 For geriatric psychologists, professional associations of note include the American Psychological Association (APA), the American Psychosocial Oncology Society (APOS), and Psychologists in Long Term Care (PLTC).